sarpowsky/sarpowsky/README.md

 # Sarp Can Karaman

-## 👨‍💻 Machine Learning Engineer & Python Developer
+## 👨‍💻 Student specializing on Machine Learning Engineering & Python Developing

 Building intelligent systems at the intersection of machine learning and production software.